-- Pomeranian Puppies under 6 months should be fed at least 3 times per day.
+- Pomeranian Puppies under six months should be fed at least three times daily.

-- Poms over 6 months can be fed twice daily.
+- Poms over six months can be fed twice daily.

 - Leave dry puppy food and water available 24/7.

-- Quality puppy dry food can be made available to the Pomeranian puppy at all times.
+- Quality puppy dry food can always be available to the Pomeranian puppy.

 Pomeranian Puppy Care Explained

 Pomeranian Babies are very small and can suffer from Hypoglycemia if they do not eat small amounts of food often.
-Just think about the amount of energy a Pomeranian puppy uses in relation to its tiny size and ability to quickly utilize the food eaten.
+Just think about how much energy a Pomeranian puppy uses in relation to its tiny size and ability to utilize the food eaten quickly.